nmalamug/nmalamug/README.md

 ### Welcome to my GitHub Page!
 My name is Nico 👋.
-I'm a computer engineering student at Boston University with a passion for Optics and Software-Physical integration 💻⚙️🔧.
+I'm an electrical engineering student at Boston University with a passion for Optics and Software-Physical integration 💻⚙️🔧.

 Here you can find some of the more software-oriented projects I have created or contributed to.